mph-/lcapy/doc/netlists.rst

     r    m

-The mechanical analogue II (impedance analogue) has the advantage that mechanical impedance is equivalent to electrical impedance.
+The mechanical-electrical analogue II (impedance analogue) has the advantage that mechanical impedance is equivalent to electrical impedance.
 However, series mechanical components need to be modelled as parallel electrical components and vice-versa.

 Transfer functions
 ==================

-Transfer functions are calculated in the Laplace domain with independent sources killed (voltage sources become short circuits and current sources become open circuits) and initial conditions set to zero.
+Transfer functions are calculated for LTI systems in the Laplace domain with independent sources killed (voltage sources become short circuits and current sources become open circuits) and initial conditions set to zero.
 There are four types of transfer function: voltage gain, current gain, transimpedance, and transadmittance.
 In each case, the network is considered a two-port network, with an input port and an output port.
 Positive currents are assumed to flow into the positive node of a port.

 .. image:: examples/schematics/tf_twoport.png
    :width: 8cm